-- Make sure all other programs are closed and virus software is disabled. - Plug in the included dongle into a free USB port on your PC.
-This dongle contains all of the software, manuals and documents for your printer and software and also serves are your license key. - Navigate to the RIP setup folder on the dongle and right click the setup file and select 'Run as Administrator'. - Run the Installation and follow the steps pictured below. - NOTE: It is suggested to copy all of the installation files located on the USB drive to a folder on your computer for safe keeping and ease of installation. - The iColor® ProRIP dongle must be inserted at all times when installing or running the program. - 1) Navigate to the RIP setup folder on the ProRIP dongle or on your PC if you've copied these files.
+- Plug in the included dongle into a free USB port on your PC.
+This dongle contains all of the software, manuals and documents for your printer and software and also serves are your license key. - Navigate to the RIP setup folder on the dongle and right click the setup file and select 'Run as Administrator'. - Run the Installation and follow the steps pictured below. - NOTE: It is suggested to copy all of the installation files located on the USB drive to a folder on your computer for safe keeping and ease of installation. - The IColor ProRIP dongle must be inserted at all times when installing or running the program. - Navigate to the RIP setup folder on the ProRIP dongle or on your PC if you've copied these files.
 Right click on the setup application file and 'Run as administrator'. - 2) Select the language for installation and click 'OK'.